stennety/mywebsite/work/nintendo-hub.md

 ---
 {% include image.html image="nintendohub.jpg" webp="nintendohub.webp" alt="Nintendo Game Hub" %}

-*Enjoy Nintendo with Ant & Dec* was part of Nintendo’s multi-million pound ad campaign in Q4 of 2009.
-This content ‘hub’ of the GAME website was produced to a tight deadline against strict brand guidelines from Nintendo and the use of the Ant and Dec’s imagery.
+*Enjoy Nintendo with Ant & Dec* was a content ‘hub’ of the GAME website, produced to support Nintendo’s multi-million pound ad campaign.
+Built to a tight deadline, against strict brand guidelines from Nintendo and the use of the Ant and Dec’s imagery.

-Featuring strong visual ties with Nintendo’s marketing campaign, the design also visually emulates the console hardware buttons.
+Featuring strong visual ties with Nintendo’s marketing campaign, the design also visually emulates the game consoles hardware buttons.

-This composite image shows the various tabs of the hub, these promotional panels displayed above each featured product category.
+This composite image shows the various tabs of the hub.
+These promotional panels displayed above each featured product category.